steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

 to `org.apache.spark.deploy.history.yarn.YarnHistoryService`

     spark.yarn.services org.apache.spark.deploy.history.yarn.YarnHistoryService
-    spark.eventLog.enabled true
+    hadoop.yarn.timeline-service.enabled true

 Notes

-1. If `spark.eventLog.enabled` is set to false in the spark context of an application, logging will be disabled.
+1. If `spark.hadoop.yarn.timeline-service.enabled` is set to false in the spark context of an application, logging will be disabled.
 We recommend this for long-lived streaming applications, as they generate too much history for the timeline server to play back.
 Note that the filesystem log also has issues with very large logs, though less severely.
-1. If the class-name is mis-spelled or cannot be instantiated, an error message will be logged; the application will still run.
+1. If the classname is not spelled correctly in `spark.yarn.services`, or it cannot be instantiated, an error message will be logged;.
+The application will still run —but no events will be logged to ATS.
 1. YARN history publishing can run alongside the filesystem history listener; both histories can be viewed by an appropriately configured history service.
-1. If the timeline service is disabled, that is the YARN configuratin `yarn.timeline-service.enabled` is not
-`true`, then the history will not be published: the application will still run.
+Set `spark.eventLog.enabled` to true to log events to the filesystem.
-1. Similarly, in a cluster where the timeline service is disabled, the history server will simply show an empty history, while warning that the history service is disabled.
+1. In a Hadoop cluster where the timeline service is disabled, the Spark history server will simply show an empty history, while warning that the history service is disabled.
 1. In a secure cluster, the user must have the Kerberos credentials to interact with the timeline server.
 Being logged in via `kinit` or a keytab should suffice.